Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 19. La Rambla and Columbus

 La Rambla, the Boulevard, is full of people during the day and right into the late hours of the night.
 Here we can find newspaper kiosks, flowers, birds and even street performers.
 It comes out onto the old port where we see the famous Christopher Columbus monument.
 Erected in honour of the discoverer, the statue put the final touch to Barcelona’s coastal refurbishments carried out prior to the city’s Universal Exposition in 1888.
-There’s an elevator inside the column which takes visitors up to the hemisphere at the foot of the statue from which you can view the city.
+There’s an elevator inside the column which takes visitors up to the hemisphere at the foot of the statue from which you can view the city with the audioguide.
 This model statue had to be made for a second time as the original was stolen.

 20. Güell Palace

-We can find Güell Palace, which was designed by Antoni Gaudí, in the city’s Raval district.
+In the next stop of this audioguide, we can find Güell Palace, which was designed by Antoni Gaudí, in the city’s Raval district.
 It was commissioned by Eusebi Güell, a wealthy Barcelona industrialist and great admirer of the architect, who funded a number of his best known works.
 This particular work belongs to Gaudí’s Orientalist period, between 1883 and 1888.
 The roof has 20 chimneys which were designed to be decorative so as not to appear awkward.
 This inspired him to begin chimney designs which he would develop in later buildings, culminating in the spectacular results to be seen in La Pedrera.
 The UNESCO declared the palace a World Heritage Site in 1984.

 21. Barcelona University